jackdawkins11/3D-Sphere-Simulation/readme.md

 ### Overview

-This simulates spheres moving around in a cube, including collisions.
+This programs runs a simulation of spheres moving around in a 3D cube.
+It displays this scene using 3D graphics.
+The computer graphics algorithms are implemented by hand.

 ### Controls